-I’m a Consultant Neurologist at the National Hospital for Neurology and Neurosurgery in London’s Queen Square.
 I run clinics in general neurology, neurogenetic movement disorders and Huntington’s disease.

 I believe that scientists have a duty to make their work accessible and understandable to the people who need it most.
 In 2010, I co-founded HDBuzz, an online source of reliable, impartial, easy-to-understand information about HD research.
 HDBuzz is now the world’s foremost HD research news source.
 In recognition of this, I was awarded the 2012 Michael Wright Community Leadership Award by the Huntington Society of Canada and the 2014 Research Award by the Huntington’s Disease Society of America.